complight/complight.github.io/docs/documentation/getting_started.md

 - Are you full registered for the graduate programme?
 Is all the administrator work done?
 Relevant contact: [cs.phdadmissions@ucl.ac.uk](mailto:cs.phdadmissions@ucl.ac.uk).
 - Do you know when you will receive your first paycheck?
 Relevant contact: [cs.phdadmissions@ucl.ac.uk](mailto:cs.phdadmissions@ucl.ac.uk).
 - Do you have a UCL identity card?
 Relevant contact: [securitysystems@ucl.ac.uk](mailto:securitysystems@ucl.ac.uk).
 - Do you know which building is our office building?
-Reach out to Kaan or any other member and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan or any other member and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 - Can you get into the building where our office is using your UCL identity card?
 Relevant contact: [facilities@cs.ucl.ac.uk](mailto:facilities@cs.ucl.ac.uk).
 - Do you have a desk and a chair reserved for you in the office?
 Relevant contact: [facilities@cs.ucl.ac.uk](mailto:facilities@cs.ucl.ac.uk).
 - Do you know where Kaan's office is?
-Reach out to Kaan or any other member and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan or any other member and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 - Do you know where our laboratory space is?
-Reach out to Kaan or any other member and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan or any other member and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 - Do you have a computer to conduct your research?
-Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 For queries such as where to get a display mount, cable for this and that, try reaching out to [facilities@cs.ucl.ac.uk](mailto:facilities@cs.ucl.ac.uk).
 - Do you have access to remote computational resources that you may be needing in your work?
-Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 - Do you have access to hardware resources that you may be needing in your work?
-Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 - Make sure to meet other members.
 Send emails!
 They are listed on [this website](../people/index.md).
 Ask about their experiences and thoughts.
 Explore what they are conducting in their research.
 - Make sure to discuss with Kaan Akşit to see how you can contribute to [Odak](https://github.com/kunguz/odak) in the near future.
 - Do you know what you will be focusing on?
 Do you know what projects are [carried out](../publications/index.md) in the team?
 Are you up-to-date with what the team has achieved [recently](../timeline/index.md)?
 - Are you listed as a member in the [GitHub organization](https://github.com/complight/)?
 In that organization which team do you belong to?
-Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 - Do you have a weekly 1:1 meeting arranged with Kaan?
-Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan and ask, [kaanaksit@kaanksit.com](mailto:kaanaksit@kaanaksit.com).
 - Are you receiving calendar invitations for weekly group meetings?
-Reach out to Kaan or any other team member and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+Reach out to Kaan or any other team member and ask, [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).
 - Do you have a research plan?
 What are your goals?
 How will your research impact the society in the near and far future?
 Tinker deeply in a structured manner.
 Agree with Kaan and your other supervisors.
 Reach out to them and initiate conversations about your roadmap towards your degree.
 - Do you know where you can find the term dates and closures?
 Visit [this website](https://www.ucl.ac.uk/students/life-ucl/term-dates-and-closures-2021-22) and [this website](https://www.ucl.ac.uk/estates/sites/estates/files/cal_term_times_2021_2022.pdf) for more.
 - Do you know where you can book the meeting room 402 at 169 Euston Road?
 Visit [CMIS GO system](https://roombooking-current.ucl.ac.uk/) for booking purposes.